nodesource/nsolid-statsd/README.md

 For the proxy-address parameter, you may also prefix the parameter with either `http://` or `https://` (default being `http://`).

-When the --tags option is used, the metrics sent to statsd will be modified to include the tags values associated with the N|Solid instance the metric originated from.
-If the tags associated with an N|Solid instance are tag-A, tag-B, and tag-C, the metrics will have the following string appended to them:
+When the `--tags` option is used, the metrics sent to statsd will be modified to include the tags value associated with the N|Solid instance the metric originated from.
+If the tags associated with an N|Solid instance are `tag-A`, `tag-B`, and `tag-C`, the metrics will have the following string appended to them:

     |#tag-A,tag-B,tag-C